video: Brooke's work with animals

 SCHOOL VISITS: Pre-K - 9

 An experienced, enthusiastic and inspiring speaker, Brooke's engaging presentations promote the power of literacy, and the vibrant beauty of the natural world.
 She is available for school visits, in-service classes, writing workshops, conferences and festivals.
-Brooke is the founder of Authors for Earth Day.
 Her popular school programs can be presented in person or live-online.
-Download 100+ pages of FREE Common Core curriculum .
+Brooke is the founder and executive director of Authors for Earth Day.

 A4ED school visit photos & blurbs: